 #1.
 Poor Online Marketing (37%) and #2.
 Lack of online search visibility (35%)

-The top two "excuses" comprise a large chunk of the reasons for failure.
-The research had these specific comments to say about online marketing and lack of visibility….
+The top two excuses comprise a significant portion of the reasons for failure.
+The research had these specific comments to say about online marketing and the lack of visibility….

 A staggering 37% said that their failure could be attributed to an inability to compete or deliver online marketing, with 35% saying a lack of online visibility was the main factor.

-To be successful in online marketing requires two fundamental best practice principles working together….
+To be successful in online marketing, two fundamental best practice principles must work together….

 For example, if a retailer sells “noise-cancelling over-the-ear headphones”, they must activate the online marketing campaign to be visible when consumers search for this term.
-And then, send the consumer to the part of the site designed for people who need/want “noise-cancelling over-the-ear headphones”.
+Then, send the consumer to the part of the site designed for people who need or want “noise-cancelling over-ear headphones.”

 Figure 2